-Estimate the number and type of families that will benefit from the proposed activities Reserve project for activities that provide funding to support qualifying Neighborhood Community Development Program activities.
-CHHS will provide additional details through the substantial amendment process (open public hearings and public comment) as project(s) are identified.
-This set-aside is for capital/construction based programming and not available for public service qualifying activities.
-For more information, please contact the Community, Housing and Human Services Department (CHHS) at spokanechhs@spokanecity.org.
-Location Description Location to be determined.
-CHHS will identify the location(s) through substantial the substantial amendment process.
-For more information, please contact CHHS at spokanechhs@spokanecity.org.
+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

 Planned Activities Reserve project for activities that provide funding to support qualifying Neighborhood Community Development Program activities.
 CHHS will provide additional details through the substantial amendment process (open public hearings and public comment) as project(s) are identified.
 This set-aside is for capital/construction based programming and not available for public service qualifying activities.
 For more information, please contact the Community, Housing and Human Services Department (CHHS) at spokanechhs@spokanecity.org.
+Program Website: https://my.spokanecity.org/chhs/funding-opportunities/neighborhood/

+16 Project Name 2022 Administration - CDBG Program

+Target Area

+Goals Supported

+Needs Addressed

+Funding CDBG: \$850,000

+Description Administrative costs associated with the management of Community Development Block Grant Program (CDBG).

+Target Date

-Program Website: https://my.spokanecity.org/chhs/funding- 16 opportunities/neighborhood/ 10 Project Name 2021 Administration - CDBG Program Target Area Goals Supported Housing Stability Needs Addressed Improve affordable housing access & availability Funding CDBG: \$850,000 Description Administrative costs associated with the management of Community Development Block Grant Program (CDBG).
-Target Date 6/30/2122 Estimate the number and type of families that will benefit from the proposed activities NA
+Estimate the number and type of families that will benefit from the proposed activities

+Location Description

+Planned Activities Administrative costs associated with the management of Community Development Block Grant Program (CDBG).